tamjhill/pacbioAlignerCaller/README.md

   5)	Copy backend HPC input json file with the following (update options and local paths to the reference files retrieved from the bundle in step 3, and to the unaligned bam files:
-     (see the README for explanations of each [add these here] – GPU cannot be used directly on HPC config settings but will assess if this can be changed now that local config are used instead)
+     (see the README for explanations of each [add these here] [note, GPU cannot be used directly on HPC config settings but will assess if this can be changed now that local config are used instead)
 [copy the unaligned bam file to local directory for now – will establish whether can access directly through a mount in the near future]
 [double check if the backend here is ok to remain as HPC even though using via local] {